clevertech/boilerplate/README.md

 docker-compose exec api yarn add $YOUR_PACKAGE$
 ```

-### SASS
+### Customizing Style

-Boilerplate now supports styling with SASS.
-Just go to `frontend/src/styles` and open `main.scss`.
-From there you can style the page and take advantage of all of SASS's features.
+The boilerplate supports styling with SASS/SCSS.
+Just edit `main.scss` on `frontend/src/styles` and the boilerplate will convert it to css on-the-fly so you can take full advantage of all of SASS's features.

 ### Tests